datahub-project/datahub/docs/observability/open-assertions-spec.md

     # ...
 ```

-This will query the DMF results store in Snowflake, convert them into DataHub Assertion Results, and report the results back into DataHub:
+This will query the DMF results store in Snowflake, convert them into DataHub Assertion Results, and report the results back into DataHub during your ingestion process
+either via CLI or the UI.

 `datahub ingest -c snowflake.yml`